 Knowledge organisers specific to each year group, clearly lay out the key bodies of knowledge that need to be learned and understood.
 There is a strong focus on the use of key vocabulary and the use of mathematical terms throughout all lessons.

-A calculation policy underpins our approach to the four operations and is designed to support consistency between years, target key vocabulary, and has the CPA (concrete, pictorial, and abstract)learning theory, first proposed by Jerome Bruner, as it’s heart.
+A calculation policy underpins our approach to the four operations and is designed to support consistency between years, target key vocabulary, and has the CPA (concrete, pictorial, and abstract)learning theory, first proposed by Jerome Bruner, at it’s heart.

 Please see class pages using the links below for Maths curriculum overviews: